 As Steven Poole wrote in his review of Sen’s The Concept of Justice, thinkers of all political hues agree that justice means equality of some kind – the question is: equality of what?
 Sen’s preferred answer appears to be equality of freedom.
 And he offers a reason to hope: “The general pursuit of justice might be hard to eradicate in human society.”

-Instead of simply calling for justice, organizations applying for philanthropic funds might do better, following Sen’s logic, to describe the particular injustice they’re intending to remedy, and to specify how the steps they’re taking feed into a larger process of remediation.
-In turn, funders would do well to recognize that unjust disparities riddle all the arenas they’ve staked out in their mission statements, and be open to funding remedies.
-Evaluation in this context should focus on how intentions, actions, and actual progress are aligned.
+Instead of simply calling for justice, organizations applying for philanthropic funds might do better, following Sen’s logic, to describe the particular social injustice they’re intending to remedy, and how.
+It turns the focus towards solutions.
+Evaluation in this context should focus on how intentions, actions, and actual progress in implementing just solutions are aligned.